livingdocsIO/documentation/public/livingdocs-server/print-api.md

 - `Freigabe`, the article is ready for the printing press
 - `Papierkorb`, the article is being deleted (archived)

 NOTE: Currently, all of these statuses are informational, i.e. Livingdocs does not evaluate them.
-The only thing Livigndocs currently evaluates is if the article is read-only (locked) or not.
+The only thing Livingdocs currently evaluates is if the article is read-only (locked) or not.
 This is though not handled by the status, but by the `isEditable` field in the `status` response.